Experts back call for introduction of tax exemption repository

 He said it is imperative that a robust bill be presented before parliament for consideration, adding that without these elements being enshrined in law, enforcement will continue to remain elusive.

+“Our biggest problem is monitoring and evaluation.
+In Ghana, we have beautiful laws, processes and procedures, but we do not monitor, evaluate in order to determine what requires amendment and what needs to be phased out.”

-He however suggested that calls for the nation to put a blanket cap on total exemptions might prove problematic in the long run, but he favors maintaining a ceiling on a case-by-case basis.
+He however suggested that calls for the nation to put a blanket cap on total exemptions might prove problematic in the long run, but he favours maintaining a ceiling on a case-by-case basis.

 On the heels of this, President Nana Addo Dankwa Akufo-Addo in his ‘State of the Nation’ Address before Parliament in February 2019 said: “If we continue at this rate, in less than sixteen years half of Ghana’s revenue base will be given away as tax exemptions.